Painting Staircases and Railings: Pro Tips for Success

 Painting Staircases and Railings FAQ – Your Top Questions Answered

-Painting spindles and railings requires patience and a steady hand.
-Use a narrow angled brush to paint spindles.
-For railings, use a brush to paint the top and sides, then use a small roller to paint the front facing boards.
-Apply at least 2 coats of paint for best coverage.
+Use a narrow angled brush for spindles, applying thin, steady strokes.
+For railings, brush the top and sides, then use a small roller for the flat facing boards.
+Apply at least two coats for even coverage.

 Final Thoughts